textlint/textlint/docs/configuring.md

 ## Plugin

-textlint plugin is a set of rules and rulesConfig.
+textlint plugin also has a set of rules and rulesConfig.

+It is similar to preset, but plugin's [main task is extension of feature](./plugin.md)

 To enable plugin, put the "plugin-name" into `.textlinrc`.